lyokha/nginx-haskell-module/README.md

 When an nginx worker terminates, it calls function *cancelWith* from package *async* with argument *ThreadKilled* for all asynchronous services.
 This function sends asynchronous exception *ThreadKilled* to a corresponding haskell async thread and waits until it exits.
-This means that nginx worker may block if the service thread is blocked on *unsafe* blocking foreign function (see also [the next section](#some-facts-about-foreign-functions-that-may-block)), or it catches *ThreadKilled* with other exceptions and re-iterates some internal loop, or it is masked from asynchronous exceptions.
+This means that an nginx worker may block if the service thread is blocked on *unsafe* blocking foreign function (see also [the next section](#some-facts-about-foreign-functions-that-may-block)), or it catches *ThreadKilled* with other exceptions and re-iterates some internal loop, or it is masked from asynchronous exceptions.
 Imagine the following sketch of a